rdegges/rdegges-blog/articles/2012/tools-i-use-tmux.md

 -   It's a lot simpler than GNU screen.
 It has sane defaults configured, and requires much less configuration to be useful.
 -   It supports both vertical AND horizontally split windows.
--   It has a really awesome keybinding that allows you to magically rearrange your terminal windows in a variety of patterns.
+-   It has a really awesome key binding that allows you to magically rearrange your terminal windows in a variety of patterns.
 This is extremely useful for situations where you open multiple windows, and then want them to be moved to a decent looking pattern, but don't want to configure each window